giovannellilab/Geomosaic/docs/commands/workflow.md

 --> OK <--
 ```

-The resulting conceptual map of the modules should be as follow:
+The resulting conceptual map of the modules should be as follows:

 <img alt="workflow" src="assets/images/gm_workflow/modules_DAG_workflow.png">